Variational wavefunction for multi-species spinful fermionic superfluids and superconductors

 The new index allows for the bookkeeping of a superposition of states of a given particle, i.e. same $x=\{i,k,\si \}$, without the difficulties due to entanglement within the multiplet $M_k^{\dagger}$, if the index were removed.
-In that case, the treatment of the coherence factors $u_k,v_k,s_k$ is prohibitively complicated.
+In that case, the treatment of the coherence factors $u_{i,k},v_{i,k},s_{i,k,\si}$ is prohibitively complicated, especially in the thermodynamic limit.

-{\bf This index is "ghostly", i.e. it appears only within the state $|\Psi \rangle$ below.
-It does not appear in any observable quantity! } (C.f. the Faddeev-Popov ghosts in gauge field theories, where the ghosts disappear from the final physical outcome.)
-We note that there is {\bf no change} whatsoever implied in the Hamiltonian or in the representation of any observable.
+We note that there is {\em no change} whatsoever implied in the Hamiltonian or in the representation of any observable, as a result of the introduction of the new $\cd_{x,\nu},c_{x,\nu}$'s.
+The new index is consistent with known fermionic physics.